Adam-D-Lewis/auto-issue-labeler-test/plan.md

 Acceptance criteria:
 - A new contributor can run end-to-end (dry-run) in under an hour
-- Clear upgrade path from Anthropic-only to hosted model
+- Clear upgrade path from OpenAI-only to hosted model

 Deliverables:
 - README updates